cnlancehu/solo-doc/src/guide/README.md

 next: ./get-started.md
 ---

-## Introduction
-Solo is a lightweight port protection tool.
+Solo, a lightweight port protection tool.

 With Solo, you can make important ports open only to you, thus achieving the effect of hiding ports.